livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

 Once signed, the messages are handed over to the Storage Manager, which appends them to the database.
-If the message pertains to an ACL, it is also relayed to the ACL Manager.
 Additionally, any necessary updates to the Graph in RAM are handled by passing the message to the Graph Manager.

 When the Object Manager receives a message from the Network Manager (i.e., from another server), it directly appends the message by forwarding it to the Storage Manager.
-If the message involves an ACL, it is likewise relayed to the ACL Manager.
 Furthermore, any required updates to the Graph in RAM are managed by passing the message to the Graph Manager.

 <br>